Try this heart art project for Valentine’s Day this year!

 - Allow heart art to dry overnight.

-- Cut heart art out and glue onto construction paper. (optional)
+- Cut heart art out and glue onto construction paper or colored cardstock. (optional)

 Related: Valentine’s Day Art Projects

 Surprise Watercolor Resist Heart Art Step by Step Video Tutorial